Warren H. Hayes: Life

-At the present time Hayes has in process of erection the Fowler Methodist Episcopal Church, a most complete and finely equipped edifice, and named for Bishop C. II.
+Hayes would erect the Fowler Methodist Episcopal Church, named for Bishop C. II.
 Fowler and now known as the Scottish Rite Temple.
 All the above buildings, and many similar ones, notably the Central Presbyterian Church of St. Paul, Minnesota, and the First Presbyterian Church of Galesburg, Illinois, are planned on Hayes' original "diagonal plan" of auditorium, developed by him in the winter of 1882, and first used in several leading churches in Minneapolis.
-Its beauty and success were popular from the first.
-It has become widely known and used, until now it may justly be said to be the most practical and successful form of church auditorium known in modern architecture.
-It insures superior qualities with respect to Acoustics, facilities for sight, ventilation, light, access, and ease of combination with the chapel, bringing all within sight of, and within short distance from, the speaker.
-The diagonal auditorium is the result of much study on the part of the originator, to whom it has brought great credit and enduring fame.
+Its beauty and success were popular from the beginning.
+It was designed to account for acoustics, facilities for sight, ventilation, light, access, and ease of combination with the chapel.
+The diagonal auditorium brought him great credit and enduring fame.
 On October 26, 1886, Hayes was married to Mrs. Lillie Cook Van Norman, of Hamilton, Ontario, his first wife and daughter having died four years previous.
 From this second marriage three children were born to them: Edith, George Edson, and Helen, who, with Mary Van Norman, the stepdaughter, form the present family. [mention of his daughter Alice Grace Hayes (Smith) unfortunately was omitted].

 An article at the time of his untimely death in 1899 from pernicious anemia noted:

 Warren Howard Hayes was born at Prattsburgh, Steuben County, New York, Aug 22, 1847.
 His boyhood was spent on the farm of his father, [George Goudry Hayes], who was at that time one of the most successful agriculturists in that section.
 Mr Hayes received his earlier education in the select school of Italy, N.Y., at Watkin's Academy, and at Genesee Wesleyan Seminary of Lima, N.Y.
 In 1868 he entered the sophomore class of Cornell University and was graduated in 1871, having successfully taken the courses in architecture and civil engineering, including the natural sciences and modern languages.
 The succeeding ten years of his life Mr. Hayes devoted to the successful practice of his chosen profession at Elmira, N.Y.
 In 1881 he removed to Minneapolis.